rutvikvasava/cpu_19bit/README.md

 # 19-bit CPU in VHDL

-This repository contains the implementation of a custom 19-bit CPU in VHDL.
+This project is an implementation of a custom 19-bit CPU in VHDL.
 Designed specifically for signal processing and cryptography, this CPU includes unique features like specialized encryption and decryption instructions, a 5-stage pipeline architecture, and a 19-bit instruction/data width.

 ## Features